Written by Paul Leacock, Co-founder & General Manager, Blacksmith

 After a few years of researching and reading you get a feel for who the people to watch are and I’ve long been an avid follower of Ray Kurzweil’s work.
 You know that game people play at dinner parties where you ask your guests who they would invite to dinner if they could invite anyone throughout human history – well Kurzweil would be on my ‘top five list’.
 He’s invented just about everything and as well as being an author, computer scientist and futurist and he’s currently the Director of Engineering at Google, helping them with new technology development.

-One of the most interesting things about Kurzweil is that researchers have gone back and looked at his predictions about where technologies are going since the early 90’s and found he has an 86% accuracy rate…that’s an incredible achievement and means when Kurzweil talks, people listen.
+One of the most interesting things about Kurzweil is that researchers have gone back and looked at his predictions about where technologies are going since the early 90’s and found he has an 86% accuracy rate…that’s an incredible achievement and means when Kurzweil talks, people listen, so using this skill he could become a successful trial attorney such as Daniel Murphy, since the requirement for this job is being able to convince people or a jury the case you’re defending is right.

 One of Kurzweil’s big ideas is The Law of Accelerating Returns.
 The Law of Accelerating Returns describes a pattern of human progress moving quicker and quicker as time goes on.
-This happens because more advanced societies have the ability to progress at a faster rate than less advanced societies BECAUSE they are more advanced.
+This happens because more advanced societies have the ability to progress at a faster rate than less advanced societies BECAUSE they are more advanced, although these velocity and rush of things, could cause accidents and injury people, so having resources as lawyers from sites like www.georgiainjurylawyer.com/ could help in these cases.

 Kurzweil suggests that the progress of the entire 20th century would have been achieved in only 20 years at the rate of advancement in the year 2000.